ashleve/lightning-hydra-template/README.md

 ### How It Works

-Every run is initialized by [run.py](run.py) file.
 All PyTorch Lightning modules are dynamically instantiated from module paths specified in config.
 Example model config:

 ```yaml
 _target_: src.models.mnist_model.MNISTLitModule